f-roof/.github/profile/README.md

 - T50 profiles.
 - L40 profiles.
 - Solar panels.
 I have [Hyundai 485W]().
-- Rectangular gutters.
+- Rectangular gutters (filled with soil for plants).
 I used [Lindab RTRA](https://www.lindab.com/Catalog/building-products/rainwater-systems/gutter/gutter-rectangular/rtra/?sort=popularity&display=16&page=1).
-- Roof panels and some wooden boards(if you do not have enough solar panels or gutters).
+- Roof panels and some wooden boards (if you do not have enough solar panels or gutters).
 - Some wooden boards (used as steps at the end of the gutters).
 - M8x100, M8x60 screws (stainless steel), auto-drilling screws.
 - M8 auto-lock nuts stainless steel.